-- Working with student organizations on educational programs like 'Take Back the Night' or 'In Her Shoes.
+- Working with student organizations on educational programs like 'Take Back the Night' or 'In Her Shoes'.

 Click to download and print PDF versions of one and two-page educational handouts.

 No, not unless you tell them.
-The University will not call your parents and tell them that you made a report of sexual misconduct and will not discuss the details of your report with your parents unless you specifically give us permission to do so with a release of information.
+The University will not call your parents and tell them that you made a report of sexual harassment and will not discuss the details of your report with your parents unless you specifically give us permission to do so with a release of information.

 Will I or my friends get into trouble if there was underage drinking or illegal drug use going on around the time of the reported assault?

-Student safety and well-being is of the utmost concern when dealing with a report of sexual misconduct.
+Student safety and well-being is of the utmost concern when dealing with a report of sexual harassment.
 Students who are participating in an investigation will not garner additional community standards violations related to alcohol or drug use.

 Can I make an anonymous report?